 Fashion has a catastrophic impact on the environment.
-The global textile and apparel industry is the second-largest polluter globally.
+The global textile and apparel industry is one of the largest polluters globally.
 It creates massive amounts of pollution, waste, and greenhouse gases every year.

 Buying fewer clothes and higher quality is one of the best ways to help the environment.
 It not only saves resources used in the production of new clothing pieces but also prevents more textile waste from ending up in landfills.